chrisfrank/sinatra_vs_express/README.md

 Running `ruby benchmark.rb` starts both apps simultaneously, on different ports, then uses Apache Bench to bombard them with requests.

 Each app gets hit three times, returning 10, 100, and then 1,000 JSON records sequentially.
+I have `ab` set to run 2,000 requests, at a concurrency level of 50.

 ## Results